 cervical epidural steroid injection

 A transforaminal cervical epidural steroid injection or transforaminal epidural is an outpatient procedure for treating neck, upper back, shoulder, and arm pain.
-This information sheet will explain what it is.
-Your doctor can explain if it is for you
+Your doctor will explain whether this procedure is appropriate for your condition.

 What is the epidural space?

 The dura is a protective covering of the spinal cord and its nerves.
 The space surrounding the dura is called the epidural space.
 In the neck it is called the cervical epidural space.

 The cervical area of the spine has seven bones, called vertebrae.
 Soft discs found between these vertebrae cushion them, hold them together, and control motion.

 If a disc tears, chemicals inside may leak out.
 This can inflame nerve roots or the dura, and cause pain.